Mark Granovetter

 Mark Sanford Granovetter (/ˈɡrænəvɛtər/; born October 20, 1943) is an American sociologist and professor at Stanford University.
 He is best known for his work in social network theory and in economic sociology, particularly his theory on the spread of information in social networks known as The Strength of Weak Ties (1973).
-In 2014 Granovetter was named a Citation Laureate by Thomson Reuters and added to that organization’s list of predicted Nobel Prize winners in economics.
+In 2014 Granovetter was named a Citation Laureate by Thomson Reuters and added to that organization's list of predicted Nobel Prize winners in economics.
 Data from the Web of Science show that Granovetter has written both the first and third most cited sociology articles.

 Education

 Granovetter earned a Bachelor of Arts degree in history at Princeton University (1965) and a PhD in sociology at Harvard University (1970).
 At Harvard his research was supervised by Harrison White.

 Career and research

-Granovetter is currently the Joan Butler Ford Professor in the School of Humanities and Sciences at Stanford and is the chair of the Department of Sociology.
+Granovetter has been the Joan Butler Ford Professor in the School of Humanities and Sciences at Stanford since at least 2005, and has chaired of the Department of Sociology twice.
+In 2020, he was elected a member of the National Academy of Sciences.
 He previously worked at Northwestern University, the State University of New York at Stony Brook, and Johns Hopkins University.